 Patrick joined the USAF in 1970, four days prior to turning 18.
 He volunteered for Vietnam, where his father and brother were serving.
 Patrick met the Black Panthers in Chicago, and turned against the war.
 Opposition to the war led to stockade time, a bust to E-1, and an undesirable discharge.
 Patrick is currently a high school English teacher in Rockville, MD, and on the BoD of MCEA, an 11,000 member teachers' union.
-Patrick has been a union member for 28 years (9 in the Machinists, 19 in the National Education Association).
+Patrick has been a union member for 30 years, and 21 years teaching. .

 While in the Army, Matt served a tour of duty in northern Iraq, near Mosul, in 2004.
 Matt’s experience in Iraq turned him against war and into an anti-war activist.
 By happenstance, he was eventually led to Wilmington College, a small Quaker school in Wilmington, Ohio.
 In May of 2009, Matt graduated Magna Cum Laude from Wilmington College with his Bachelors of Arts in Political Science and History and a minor in Psychology.
 After graduation, Matt spent two months in Israel-Palestine—his second trip to the region.